 - Abnormal male genitals, such as the urethra being on the underside of the penis, small penis, small scrotum (with a line down the middle or incompletely closed), or undescended testicles .

-- Decreased body hair and beard, but normal pubic and armpit hair
+- Breast development in males at time of puberty.
+Decreased body hair and beard, but normal pubic and armpit hair

-- Sexual dysfunction in males and infertility
+- Sexual dysfunction and infertility

 Exams and Tests

-The doctor will perform a physical exam.
-The male may have:
+The health care provider will perform a physical exam.